-Bedroom divorce is not a common phrase but think about the Ricardos and “I Love Lucy.”
+Bedroom divorce is not a common phrase but thinks about the Ricardos and “I Love Lucy.”
 During the early days of television, it was improper to show romantic scenes in the bedroom: a huge difference from 2019 shows.
 The focus was comedic performances from Ricky and Lucy with episodes showing a bedroom with twin size beds.
 Yes, they had a baby (a huge departure from tv plots in the 1950s and 1960s), but how it occurred remained undercover.

 Maybe Lucy and Ricky Ricardo (and the censors) had it right all along: Sleep in your own bed.

-While most couples consider sharing a bed to be an expression of intimacy and togetherness, research show there may be grounds for sleeping separately — like the bedroom scenes in the 1950s TV show “I Love Lucy,” starring Lucille Ball and her real-life husband, Desi Arnaz.
+While most couples consider sharing a bed to be an expression of intimacy and togetherness, research shows there may be grounds for sleeping separately — like the bedroom scenes in the 1950s TV show “I Love Lucy,” starring Lucille Ball and her real-life husband, Desi Arnaz.

-Couples who sleep in the same bedroom are more likely to experience nocturnal disturbances from their partner (like snoring, bad hygiene, tossing and turning and different schedules).
-And all this can lead to health problems, sexual dysfunction and marital spats.
+Couples who sleep in the same bedroom are more likely to experience nocturnal disturbances from their partner (like snoring, bad hygiene, tossing and turning, and different schedules).
+And all this can lead to health problems, sexual dysfunction, and marital spats.

 A 2016 study from Paracelsus Private Medical University in Nuremberg, Germany, showed that sleep issues and relationship problems tend to occur simultaneously.
 In fact, a 2013 study from the University of California, Berkeley found that one partner’s sleepless night caused by disturbances from the other partner can result in conflicts in the relationship the next day.

-“While there are benefits to sleeping together, one partner’s troublesome sleeping or annoying bed habits can affect the other and increase production of the stress hormone cortisol, thus causing issues that impact the couple as a whole,” said Mary Jo Rapini, a relationship and intimacy psychotherapist based in Houston.
+“While there are benefits to sleeping together, one partner’s troublesome sleeping or annoying bad habits can affect the other and increase production of the stress hormone cortisol, thus causing issues that impact the couple as a whole,” said Mary Jo Rapini, a relationship and intimacy psychotherapist based in Houston.

-A lot of reasons can cause the need for a bedroom divorce including snoring, sleep talking, sleep walking, bad hygiene, or tossing and turning.
+A lot of reasons can cause the need for a bedroom divorce including snoring, sleep talking, sleepwalking, bad hygiene, or tossing and turning.
 With each disturbance, marital strain can occur causing arguments or sexual frustrations.

-By divorcing society’s norm of a couple sharing a bedroom and bed, a restful night sleep is in both partner’s future sustaining a healthy relationship.
+By divorcing society’s norm of a couple sharing a bedroom and bed, restful night sleep is in both partner’s future sustaining a healthy relationship.
 It doesn’t mean divorcing the idea of love, intimacy, or sexual relations, it is simply removing the issue that may cause moodiness or anger due to a lack of sleep.

-The Better Sleep Council supports the idea of the bedroom divorce statistically showing 1 in 4 couples sleep better at night in separate bedrooms.
+The Better Sleep Council supports the idea of bedroom divorce statistically showing 1 in 4 couples sleep better at night in separate bedrooms.
 In a market research poll for Slumber Cloud, 46 percent of the 2,000 Americans polled wish they could sleep in another room from their partner.